 The Digital Market Outlook presents up-to-date figures on markets of the digital economy.
 The comparable key figures are based on extensive analyses of relevant indicators from the areas of society, economy, and technology.

-Market expansion in New Zealand is expected to continue over the next few years, as indicated by the Statista Digital Market Outlook.
+Market expansion in in New Zealand is expected to continue over the next few years, as indicated by the Statista Digital Market Outlook.
 It has been predicted that the compound annual growth rate (CAGR 19-23) for the next four years will be 8%.
 Compared to the year-over-year growth of 9%, this decrease suggests a moderately flooded market.
-Another indicator of market saturation is the online penetration of 77% in New Zealand; in other words, 77% of the New Zealand population have bought at least one product online in 2019.
+Another indicator of market saturation is the online penetration of 77% in in New Zealand; in other words, 77% of the New Zealand population have bought at least one product online in 2019.

 Five categories are considered by ecommerceDB.
-Fashion is the largest segment in New Zealand and accounts for 31% of the eCommerce revenue in New Zealand.
+Fashion is the largest segment in in New Zealand and accounts for 31% of the eCommerce revenue in in New Zealand.
 This is followed by Toys, Hobby & DIY with 25%, Electronics & Media with 21%, Food & Personal Care with 13% and Furniture & Appliances with the remaining 10%.

-In New Zealand, DHL is the most frequently offered delivery service provider among online stores.
+In in New Zealand, DHL is the most frequently offered delivery service provider among online stores.
 Of those stores that indicating which service they use to transport their goods, 14% cited DHL as one of their providers.
-Moreover, Australia Post and Aviso are among the top three shipping service companies offered by online retailers in New Zealand, at rates of 5% and 0%.
+Moreover, Australia Post and Aviso are among the top three shipping service companies offered by online retailers in in New Zealand, at rates of 5% and 0%.

 Shipping information is based on orders from the store's main country, which is defined as the one where the store generates most of its online revenue.
-In this case, it is New Zealand.
+In this case, it is in New Zealand.
 Only stores that provide information about their shipping providers can be considered.